Applying for a credit card as a new immigrant to the U.S.

 How long does it take for a foreigner to establish a credit history in the U.S.?

 As you work on building your credit in the U.S., it could take around six months to establish a credit history and a credit score.
 That’s from the time your credit file is created with the U.S. credit bureaus.
-In order to establish and maintain a positive credit history, be sure to use credit responsibly.
+To establish and maintain a positive credit history, be sure to use credit responsibly.
 That means making bill payments on time, keeping any credit card balances low and not applying for too much credit at once.

 Can a new immigrant check their credit score?

-Credit cards for immigrants in a nutshell
+Key takeaways: Credit cards for immigrants

 Explore more from Capital One